 The common good is a powerful ideal and aspiration; we often invoke it, pray for it, and hope to contribute to it.
 But what do we actually mean by the term - especially in a world that is diverse and complex, with many different communities and identities?
-In this series of conversations, we will explore different approaches to the common good and discuss how we can strengthen it, even when there is disagreement.
-We will look too at the ways in which churches and faith perspectives both help and hinder us in finding the common good.
+In this series of podcast conversations, Professor Sarah Mortimer and her guests explore different approaches to the common good and discuss how we can strengthen it, even when there is disagreement.
+We look too at the ways in which churches and faith perspectives both help and hinder us in finding the common good.

-This term we will be exploring these issues in a series of podcasts and discussions, starting this Wednesday at 8pm on Zoom and continuing on 24 February and 10 March.
-This week, I will be joined by Mariëtta van der Tol, who is a constitutional theorist and Alfred Landecker postdoctoral fellow at the Blavatnik School of Government.
+In our first podcast, Sarah is joined by Dr Mariëtta van der Tol, a constitutional theorist and Alfred Landecker postdoctoral fellow at the Blavatnik School of Government.
 She was also recently Licensed as a Lay Minister in the Church of England.
-To start the series off, Mariëtta and I have recorded a short podcast.
-In it we talk about approaching the 'common good' through a genuine conversation about the kind of society we want to live in, and we discuss why it’s so important to include all members of society in that conversation.
-You can listen to the podcast at the link below and we look forward to talking more about these issues with you on Wednesday.
+In this podcast we talk about approaching the 'common good' through a genuine conversation about the kind of society we want to live in, and we discuss why it’s so important to include all members of society in that conversation.

 Our second podcast, on ‘Reconciliation and the Common Good’ is an interview with Matthew Murphy, a recent history graduate and now an intern to the bishop of Coventry.
 Coventry cathedral has had a powerful ministry of reconciliation since the end of the Second World War and Matthew explains why this is still important today.
 We discuss the ways in which practices of reconciliation can contribute to a broader understanding of the common good, and the role of Christianity in this.